 Setting up your Microsoft Lists feed with Microsoft Forms

-The first piece of this solution is the list that IT will use to track issues.
+The first piece of this solution is the list IT will use to track issues.

 How to create a list in Microsoft Lists